Muleo-MIR/Bella_TU/README.md

 # Bella_TU
-TU configs for BDB
+TU configs for BDB (updated to work with BDB v1.13.0)
-TU configs and textures for stockalike mods, release version includes shiny BDB Atlas-Agena for now.
-Downloading the git includes the Titan and Centaur.
-If BDBNIC is installed then those colour options will be incorporated.
-Plan is to incorporate these into TU recolours like the Atlas.

 BDB Atlas - Fully recolourable liveries (and engines) and custom metallic gloss maps